SEED-platform/seed/docs/source/aws.rst

 Database Configuration
 ^^^^^^^^^^^^^^^^^^^^^^

 Copy the ``local_untracked.py.dist`` file in the ``config/settings`` directory to ``config/settings/local_untracked.py``, and add a ``DATABASES`` configuration with your database username, password, host, and port.
-Your database configuration can point to an AWS RDS instance or a postgresql 9.3 database instance you have manually installed within your infrastructure.
+Your database configuration can point to an AWS RDS instance or a PostgreSQL 9.4 database instance you have manually installed within your infrastructure.

 .. code-block:: python